A sluggish Time to First Byte (TTFB) can be caused by a variety of circumstances

 Caching

-By keeping frequently used resources locally on the client’s device rather than having to request them from the server each time, caching can help to minimize TTFB.
+By keeping frequently used resources locally on the client’s device rather than having to request them from the server each time, caching can help minimize TTFB.

 Website optimization